California State Route 82: Route description

+Route 82 is defined in section 382, subdivision (a), of the California Streets and Highways Code, and that the highway is "from Route 880 in San Jose to Route 280 in San Francisco".
+Control of the former southern segment of US 101 in San Jose was relinquished by the state to the city, and subdivision (b) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 82", and the segment is still eligible to be considered as a state business route.

 At its south end SR 82 starts as The Alameda at I-880 in San Jose.
 Once it enters Santa Clara, it bends north-east around Santa Clara University and onto El Camino Real, where it continues for the remainder of its trip up the San Francisco Peninsula, paralleling the Caltrain corridor.
 SR 82, generally called "El Camino" by local residents, runs through a number of cities on the Peninsula, including Palo Alto (passing by Stanford University), San Carlos, San Mateo, Burlingame, and Millbrae, and it is a central artery of the Peninsula communities through which it passes.

 In Daly City, SR 82 becomes Mission Street, connecting with San Francisco's Mission Street, but then quickly flows onto San Jose Avenue, crossing Alemany Boulevard, and terminating at I-280.

-SR 82 takes an inland course paralleling US 101.
+SR 82 takes an inland course paralleling US 101 (Bayshore Freeway).
 The entire route is at street level with at least four lanes of traffic; no portions of it exist as a freeway, although the route is occasionally a divided highway.
-The Bayshore Freeway and I-280 tend to provide faster alternatives than Route 82 even during traffic jams on those freeways.
+US 101 and I-280 tend to provide faster alternatives than Route 82 even during traffic jams on those freeways.

-From 1964 to 1968, SR 82 continued past its current end north on Alemany Boulevard to Bayshore Boulevard in San Francisco (see below).

-Prior to 2013, SR 82 continued past its current south end on The Alameda, becoming Santa Clara Street in Downtown San Jose, then turning south on Montgomery Street (southbound) / Autumn Street (northbound, now Barack Obama Boulevard); then it turned east on San Carlos Street and south on Market Street, which becomes First Street and then Monterey Road (or Monterey Highway).
-It followed Monterey Road until it turned east briefly on Blossom Hill Road, where it ended at US 101.
-This relinquished segment south of I-880 within San Jose is legally no longer a state highway, but the state's Streets and Highways Code mandates that the City of San Jose is still required to maintain "signs directing motorists to the continuation of Route 82" and "ensure the continuity of traffic flow" on this segment.
-Signs along US 101, I-280, and SR 87 where these relinquished segments intersect still have SR 82 shields.
-Though as of 2017, certain signs with SR 82 shields have been removed along US 101 near Blossom Hill Road and Capitol Expressway.

 SR 82 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.